apache/mina-sshd/docs/sftp.md

 ```

+### Contributing support for a new extension

+* Add the code to handle the new extension in `AbstractSftpSubsystemHelper#executeExtendedCommand`

+* Declare the extension name in `DEFAULT_SUPPORTED_CLIENT_EXTENSIONS` (same class)

+* In the `org.apache.sshd.client.subsystem.sftp.extensions.helpers` package implement an extension of `AbstractSftpClientExtension`
+for sending and receiving the newly added extension.

+* Add a relevant parser for reported extension data initial report (if necessary) in `ParserUtils#BUILT_IN_PARSERS`

+See how other extensions are implemented and follow their example

 ### Internal exceptions and error message handling

 If an exception is thrown during processing of an SFTP command, then the exception is translated into a `SSH_FXP_STATUS` message